 Nerida Conisbee, the Chief Economist of Realestate.com.au, indicates that the apartments near Melbourne's top universities still strongly attract the interest of buyers.

 She said : "Chinese buyers still pay strong attention to education.
-They do realize that apartments near education institutions are ideal locations for home ownership or for rent , such as properties near Melbourne University, Monash University and RMIT "
+They do realize that apartments near education institutions are ideal locations for home ownership or for rent , such as properties near Melbourne University, Monash University, ZOI and RMIT "

 "However at the same time, people realize that the purchase options are limited.
 Overseas buyers only purchase new houses, because as the land-housing package gradually becomes popular, the search frequency for apartments in suburbs such as Point Cook also rises, indicating changes in marketing trends."